Shr-eyaK/task-manger/README.md

 # Task Manager

 A personal project designed to help organize tasks more efficiently.
 The goal of this application is to create a clean, simple, and effective way to manage daily tasks, with features that go beyond a basic to‑do list.
-I’m building this project to practice Java, improve my software design skills, and showcase my work on my résumé.

 ---